Board Member and Senior Fellow; Former Senator from Maine

-John C. Fortier is the director of BPC’s Democracy Project.
+John C. Fortier is Director of Governmental Studies.
 Prior to joining BPC, he was a research fellow at the American Enterprise Institute, where he served as the principal contributor to the AEI-Brookings Election Reform Project and the executive director of the Continuity of Government Commission.

 Director of Strategic Initiatives

 Michele Nellenbach is director of BPC’s strategic initiatives.
 Prior to joining BPC, Nellenbach was the director of the National Governors Association’s (NGA) Natural Resources Committee where she directed and oversaw NGA’s federal legislative agenda.